siddharth-behl/first-repo/readme.md

-git checkout <branch_name>- to get to that branch you have created to specifically work on it. git push - to push the changes from local machine to the remote repo git pull - to get the changes from remote repo to local repo when a file is not tracked it is untracked then when we do git add then it goes to the staging area then when we commit the file then it gets tracked
+git checkout <branch_name>- to get to that branch you have created to specifically work on it. git push - to push the changes from local machine to the remote repo git pull - to get the changes from remote repo to local repo git push origin <branch_name> -to push a branch to github when a file is not tracked it is untracked then when we do git add then it goes to the staging area then when we commit the file then it gets tracked